flaminiazane/ebi_git_training/README.md

 # Heading level 1
 Text example for the readme file.
+Other change.